starsdeep/Home-Depot-Product-Search-Relevance/README.md

 * train 13 xgboost classifier to classify 'y>12? y>11? ...'
 13 times, predict with probablity sum [not planned yet]
 * introduce stop words and some rules to cut search query. [done, fenixlin]
 * use stanford parser to do semantic analysis and build more features [doing, fenixlin]
-* use google service to check and fix spelling of search query, see scripts in forum [ not planned yet]
+* use google service to check and fix spelling of search query, see scripts in forum [ done, liaoyikang ]

 liaoyikang